OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

 -- TODO [Add relevant tools for "Testing Endpoint Identity Verification"] --
 * Enjarify - https://github.com/google/enjarify

 ### Testing Custom Certificate Stores and SSL Pinning

 #### Overview

 Certificate pinning allows to hard-code in the client the certificate that is known to be used by the server.
 This technique is used to reduce the threat of a rogue CA and CA compromise.
 Pinning the server’s certificate take the CA out of games.
-Mobile applications that implements certificate pinning only have to connect to a limited numbers of server, so a small list of trusted CA can be hard-coded in the application.
+Mobile applications that implement certificate pinning only can connect to a limited numbers of servers, as a small list of trusted CAs or server certificates are hard-coded in the application.

-#### White-box Testing
+#### Static Analysis

 The code presented below shows how it is possible to check if the certificate provided by the server reflects the certificate hard-coded  in the application.
 The method below implements the connection authentication tells the delegate that the connection will send a request for an authentication challenge.